MatteoHMarangoni/voice_to_chirp/README.md

 The playback speeds up the recording by a factor of 3 and plays it twice in a row.

 ## Hardware
-We use the ESP32S3 Lolin S3 Pro microcontroller and a few simple components:
+We use the ESP32-S3 Lolin S3 Pro microcontroller and a few additional components:

-**Total list of components:**
+** list of components:**
+* Lolin S3 Pro
 * INMP441 microphone
 * MAX98357A amplifier
 * LED